 6. Where space is limited, the Warden/Center Supervisor is authorized, as approved by the Director, to divide the inmate population in such a manner as to balance the number of visitors present on either visitation day.

 Four visitors are allowed during any one visit, including children.
-However, the spouse of an inmate and all children, regardless of the number may visit; however, only two (2) aproved adult visitors may accompany the minor children when the limit of four (4) is exceeded.
+The spouse of an inmate and all children, regardless of the number, may visit.
+However, only two (2) approved adult visitors may accompany the minor children when the limit of four (4) is exceeded.
 Visitors are responsible for keeping children under control.
 Failure to control and supervise chidren is grounds for termination of the visit.

 If the Warden or Center Supervisor approves, special visits may be allowed any two days during the week and during regular visiting hours for approved visitors who live more than 300 miles from the unit.
 The visitor must request the visit 24 hours in advance during regular business hours.
 No special visits are allowed on holidays.

-Media inquiries should be directed to the Public Information Officer, Solomon Graves, at 870-267-6205 or via email.
+MEDIA INQUIRIES should be directed to the Public Information Officer, Cindy Murphy, at 870-267-6205 or via email.

+The introduction of contraband into a correctional facility is a crime.
 Any person or vehicle entering a correctional unit can be searched for contraband.
 Visitors in wheelchairs and those wearing wigs or religious headgear are also subject to search.
 If a wig or religious headgear is being worn, the visitor will be searched outside the presence of other visitors by an employee of the same gender.
 Entrance will be denied if a visitor is not willing to submit to a search.
 Visitors must also pass through a metal detector.
 Units randomly drug test visitors by use of an Ion Scanner.
 A positive scan can lead to a search of the visitor and his or her vehicle.
 Visitors are not allowed to bring cameras, pagers, cellular phones, pocketknives, or food into a facility.
 Visitors are allowed to bring a small coin purse, billfold, identification, baby bottles, baby diapers, diaper wipes, car keys and jewelry (being worn).
 The warden/center supervisor or designee may set limits on the amount of money that a visitor will be allowed to bring in.
 Visitors age 12 and older must provide photo identification.
+Any visitor unable to successfully clear all entrance procedures will be denied entry and may have their visitation privileges suspended.

-Visitors’ clothing must be appropriate for the age and occasion.
+Visitors’ clothing must be appropriate for the age and occasion, to include the wearing of undergarments.
 No halter-tops, tank tops, hats, shorts, mini-skirts/dresses, see-through clothing, leggings, jeggings, or camouflage attire may be worn.
 Brief cut or otherwise provocative clothing will not be permitted.
 No sleeveless tops are allowed because shoulders must be covered at all times.
 Children ten (10) years of age and under will be allowed to wear shorts of an appropriate length.
 Metal on clothing items should be avoided due to delays in clearing security equipment when additional search procedures are required including the removal of any items containing metal.

 Visitors will be allowed to carry in only the following items: clear plastic bag containing a small amount of cash for purchasing refreshments, prescription medication in the visitor’s name and in original pharmacy container, government issued identification, baby bottles, baby diapers and diaper wipes, car keys and jewelry (being worn).
 The Department of Correction accepts no responsibility for the property of visitors.
 The Warden/Center Supervisor or designee may set limits on the amount of money or any item listed above that a visitor will be allowed to bring into the facility.